Diego Rivas (fighter)

-Diego Rivas (born November 11, 1991) is a Chilean professional boxer and mixed martial artist.
+Diego Andrés Rivas Figueroa (born November 11, 1991) is a Chilean professional boxer and mixed martial artist.
 As a mixed martial artist, he competed in the bantamweight and featherweight divisions of the Ultimate Fighting Championship (UFC).
 He currently competes in boxing in the welterweight division.

 Mixed martial arts career

 Early career

-Before joining the UFC, Rivas amassed a record of 5-0 with all but one of his wins coming by stoppages.
+Before joining the UFC, Rivas amassed a record of 5–0, with all but one of his wins coming by stoppages.

 The Ultimate Fighter: Latin America

 Rivas was a part of the 1st season of The Ultimate Fighter: Latin America.
 He was a part of team Latin America who were coached by Fabrício Werdum.
-He was eliminated in the quarter finals by Gabriel Benítez by rear-naked choke.
+He was eliminated in the quarter-finals by Gabriel Benítez by rear-naked choke.

 Ultimate Fighting Championship

-Rivas made his promotional debut against Rodolfo Rubio on November 8, 2014 at UFC Fight Night 56.
+Rivas made his promotional debut against Rodolfo Rubio on November 8, 2014, at UFC Fight Night 56.
 He won the fight via unanimous decision.

-Rivas was briefly linked to a bout with Makwan Amirkhani on June 20, 2015 at UFC Fight Night 69.
+Rivas was briefly linked to a bout with Makwan Amirkhani on June 20, 2015, at UFC Fight Night 69.
 However, shortly after the bout was announced, Rivas was pulled from the fight due to undisclosed reasons and replaced by Masio Fullen.

-Rivas next faced Noad Lahat on February 6, 2016 at UFC Fight Night 82.
+Rivas next faced Noad Lahat on February 6, 2016, at UFC Fight Night 82.
 He won the fight via knockout in the second round and earned a Performance of the Night bonus.

-Rivas faced José Alberto Quiñónez on August 5, 2017 at UFC Fight Night 114.
+Rivas faced José Alberto Quiñónez on August 5, 2017, at UFC Fight Night 114.
 He lost the fight by unanimous decision.

-Rivas faced Guido Cannetti on May 19, 2018 at UFC Fight Night 129.
+Rivas faced Guido Cannetti on May 19, 2018, at UFC Fight Night 129.
 He lost the fight by unanimous decision.

 On August 14, 2018, it was announced that Rivas was released from UFC.

 In 2019, Rivas decided that he wouldn’t continue his MMA career, as he would focus on a boxing career instead.